dbaslan/SWE573-DBA/README.md

 # SWE573-DBA
 This repository contains the project for SWE573 Software Development Practice - Spring 2022/2023.
 You can check out the [Wiki](https://github.com/dbaslan/SWE573-DBA/wiki) for additinal information, or the [Issues](https://github.com/dbaslan/SWE573-DBA/issues) page to see how the project is coming along.
+The project report presents the relevant information.

 ## To do:
 ### Week 1: